-Technology can do so much more than "monitor" for potential concerns.
+Technology can do so much more than address potential concerns like wandering or falling.
 Our systems can also provide verbal prompts to individuals, promoting skill development and cuing activities of daily living.

 The SimplyHome system can be customized to remind individuals to complete tasks such as brushing one’s teeth, taking medication, washing clothes, or taking a shower at a specific time of day.

 Additionally, if a person forgets to complete an important task (such as turning off the stove before leaving home), the system can provide an audible reminder or a text to a person's smartphone, before contacting the caregiver.

 Individuals who live in supported living, independent living, or transitional settings

 Individuals who are supported by staff around the clock for “just in case” situations

 Individuals who are living with aging, dementia, or Alzheimer’s

 Individuals with various disabilities, disorders, and conditions, including physical disabilities, developmental disabilities, autism, cerebral palsy, quadriplegia, or TBI survivors

 Opportunities for independence and self-determination

 Enabling people to live their lives where and with whom they choose